sonyvarghese880/etl_pipeline_project/README.md

 ETL Pipeline Project
 --------------------

 This is a simple yet scalable Python ETL pipeline that processes NYC Yellow Taxi trip data stored in Parquet format.
-It includes data cleaning, transformation, and loading to a CSV, with automated testing using pytest.
+It includes data cleaning, transformation, loads the cleaned data to Amazon S3 in Parquet format, and with automated testing using pytest.

 Folder Structure
 ----------------